-- Move ON/STOP switch to the ON position.
-Pull the choke/fast idle lever out to the full extent. - Pull starter rope quickly with your right hand a maximum of 10 times.
+Pull the starter rope quickly with your right hand a maximum of 10 times.
 Then, proceed to the next step.

 NOTE: If the engine sounds as if it is trying to start before the 10th pull, stop pulling and immediately proceed to the next step.